Stop Manually Scrolling Job Boards. Use RSS Feeds Instead.

 The Time Maths

 Setup takes about 20 minutes.
 Ongoing maintenance is near zero.
 Instead of 45 minutes of daily scrolling, you spend 5 minutes reviewing new items.
-Over a month-long job search, that's roughly 12 hours back in your day.
+Over a month-long job search, that's roughly 12 hours back in your day, which is probably conservative, to be fair.

 When a new listing drops, be ready